programble/rcmp/README.md

  * `part`: Part the channel after sending the notification
  * `notice`: Send the notification using `NOTICE`

+RCMP will not send notifications for commits with messages containing `[irc skip]`.

 ### GitHub

 Add the WebHook URL to the Service Hooks in your repository's Settings.